Monday, October 29, 2012

-I. It was a social forces/conflict/thingie: Forty years ago, in Salem Possessed, Paul Boyer and Stephen Nissenbaum observed that the initial accusers in the Salem cases and the people they accused lived on opposite sides of Salem Village, the inland community (now Danvers) where the witch craze began.
-There may have been an element of class conflict behind the accusations: the accusers lived in the poorer, western part of town, which the "witches" lived in the more commercial, eastern part of town, near Salem port and the Ipswich Road.
-Certainly there was social conflict within the village: westerners generally wanted to make Salem Village a separate town, independent of the port of Salem, while easterners preferred existing arrangements.

 II.
-It was a gender conflict: Of the 200 or so persons accused of witchcraft in Essex County in 1692, about 80% were women.
-This was also characteristic of the smaller witchcraft trials held in Massachusetts and Connecticut earlier in the century, and also of the much larger trials in 16th and 17th-century Europe.
+It was a gender conflict: Of the 200 or so persons accused of witchcraft in Essex County in 1692, about 80 percent were women.
+This was also characteristic of the smaller witchcraft trials held in Massachusetts and Connecticut earlier in the century, and also of the much larger trials in sixteenth and seventeenth-century Europe.
 Puritan theology held that women were "weak vessels" prone to sin and vulnerable to corruption by the Devil, communion with whom was the essence of witchcraft.
 Gerald Klaits observes (Servants of Satan, 1987) that in early modern Europe, theologians commonly linked witchcraft to sexual congress with the Devil, and assumed that women, whom they believed were more lustful than men, were particularly attracted to the prospect of Demonic Sexytime (TM).
-Puritan men were prone to concur with this judgment, all the more worrying since woman had by the late 17th century become a majority of the communicants in Massachusetts's churches.
+Puritan men were prone to concur with this judgment, all the more worrying since woman had by the late seventeenth century become a majority of the communicants in Massachusetts's churches.

-### Snapshot 2